bmatsuo/RestML/README.md

-##RestML: Stabilize your API

-RestML is an XML vocabulary for specifying RESTful HTTP services.
+An XML vocabulary for specifying RESTful HTTP services.
+An AngularJS directive DSL for laying out service documentation.

-The goal of RestML is support authenticated of JSON and XML APIs.
+The goal of RestML is to support authenticated JSON and XML APIs.

 ##Features

 - Specification of GET, PUT, POST, and DELETE actions.
 - Specification of path, query, and form parameters
-- An API playground with a variable Accept header type request/response inspection.
+- API 'playground' with a variable Accept header type request/response inspection.
-- A __completely__ customizable UI.
+- A completely customizable UI.

 ##Key differences from Swagger

-- XML based with an xml schema for proper validation and tooling.
+XML based with an schema for validation and tooling.
+XML Schema is a W3C standard with (possibly) man years of effort dedicated to tooling.
+Further, XML Schema allows for documentation to be tied directly to the schema version, making the integration experience smooth.

-- AngularJS based UI.
-Completely customizable out of the box (style and content).
-- A higher level of abstraction and a concentration on distributed specification lets RestML serve your entire company's API documentation in a way that's modular and manageable with a consistent interface.
+A simple DSL using AngularJS defines the UI.
+UI deployment is simple (host a single html file).
+And (if you want it to be), everything is completely customizable out of the box.

 ##Plans